fieldtrip/website/development/project/opm_helmet_design.md

 In part 2 we demonstrate different procedures to distribute the OPM sensors over the helmet:

-- based on the 10-20 placement scheme for EEG electrodes
+- based on the 10-20 placement scheme for EEG
-- based on an equidistant sensor distribution
+- based on an equidistant distribution
+- using termplates, for example existing EEG electrode distributions
 - by interactively clicking to specify the sensor positions

-In part 3 we look at the sensor orientation, i.e., how the sensors are rotated around their own axes.
-This is not too relevant for mono-axial and tri-axial sensors, but is highly relevant for bi-axial OPMs like the FieldLine v3 and Mag4Health sensors.
+In part 3 we look at how the sensor orientation and rotation can be optimized.
+This is not relevant for mono-axial sensors, but is especially important for bi-axial OPMs, like the FieldLine v3 and Mag4Health sensors.

-In part 4 we will discuss how the STL design files that have been generated are combined into a complete helmet design that can be 3D printed.
+In part 4 we will show how the STL files that have been generated are combined into a complete helmet that can be 3D printed.
+This is not done in MATLAB, but in 3D design software like Fusion.
+From experience we know that it is best to print the sensor holders separately and to glue them into place, so the helmet-shaped shell will have a hole with a rim around it for each sensor holder.

+Finally, in part 5 we will generate the gradiometer definition that can be used by FieldTrip during OPM data analysis for forward and inverse source modelling, and the layout for topographic plotting.

 {% include markup/yellow %}
 In the following we will be using [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/).
 You can sign up as a student or educator and get an educational license for free, or you can sign up for a free personal license.
 Alternatively, you could also use [SolidWorks](https://www.solidworks.com), [FreeCAD](https://www.freecad.org), [Blender](https://www.blender.org), or other 3D design software.